BrickBot/brickEmu/README.md

 period of execution.
 On some systems, this was happening within 10 - 15 minutes.
-Due to the extent of scope, rollover handling has not been implemented at this time; however, the cycle counter was increased in size from a 32-bit signed integer to a 64-bit signed integer (long long), extending the duration before rollover by 4,294,967,295 (2[sup]32[/sup]) times.
+Due to the extent of scope, rollover handling has not been implemented at this time; however, the cycle counter was increased in size from a 32-bit signed integer to a 64-bit signed integer (cycle_count_t), extending the duration before rollover by 4,294,967,295 (2[sup]32[/sup]) times.
 Hopefully that is more than adequate for normal use.  :-)  This change touches a number of different areas—each one of which needed to be adjusted for the increased integer size—, so it is possible that if an area was missed, the app might hang after the prior rollover period elapses when that area’s functionality is invoked.
-  - Note: In the original codebase, `long` referred to a 32-bit integer (c.f.
+  - **NOTE**: In the original codebase, `long` referred to a 32-bit integer (c.f.
 NUM_REG_BYTES in debugger.c)

 * Save/Load State – Save/Load state functionality has not yet been
 updated to account for the increase in cycle counter size, so neither saving nor loading will work at this time.
+Multiple 32-bit ntohl() and htonl() calls exist that would need to be addressed.

 * Prior Saved States — Due to the change in cycle counter size, any prior saved states will not be compatible with the updated program version.